Datapolitan-Training/data-analysis-python/README.md

   + Identify Columns, Levels, and Known Issues
   + Explore Jupyter Notebook
 + Data Manipulation
-  + Introduction To Python Packages
+  + Introduction to Python Packages
-  + Learn To Create New Fields and Calculate New Values
+  + Learn to Create New Fields and Calculate New Values
-  + Explore Algorithmic Ways To Tackle Problems in Python
+  + Explore Algorithmic Ways to Tackle Problems in Python
 + Form Hypotheses
   + What Questions Can We Ask of This Data?
   + How Could We Structure Our Data Analysis?